Bangor, Gwynedd

-Bangor (/ˈbæŋɡɔːr/, /-gər/; /cy/) is a cathedral city and community in Gwynedd, north Wales.
-Historically part of Caernarfonshire, the community had a population of 15,060 at the 2021 census, and the built up area had a population of 16,990.
+Bangor (/ˈbæŋɡɔːr/, /-gər/; /cy/) is a cathedral city and community in Gwynedd, Wales.
+Historically part of Caernarfonshire, the community had a population of 15,060 at the 2021 census, and the built-up area had a population of 16,990.
 Landmarks include Bangor Cathedral, Bangor University and Garth Pier.
 The Britannia and Menai Suspension bridges connect the city to the Isle of Anglesey.